williamnguyen-activecyber/okta.github.io/_source/_posts/2017-10-13-okta-groups-spring-security.md

 ...
 ```

-Let's start at the beginning and take a look at how the Javascript Okta Sign-In Widget bridges the gap from the client side to Spring Boot.
+Let's start at the beginning and take a look at how the Okta Sign-In Widget bridges the gap from the client side to Spring Boot.

 ### The Okta Sign-In Widget